-- If the household member is the homeowner, validate ownership by reviewing the appropriate documents.
-Be sure to have an Owner Agreement form signed. - 10.
+- 9. If the household member is the homeowner, validate ownership by reviewing the appropriate documents.
+Be sure to have an Owner Agreement form available to be signed. - 10.
 During the discussion, household members may express frustration with their utility bill.
 Some families may express the belief that their high energy bills are due to faulty wiring or repairs completed on or near their home.
 In reality, high bills are very rarely due to such causes.
 If such concerns arise, it can be helpful to review the household's energy use patterns with them: show them the breakdown of their energy use patterns that you've complete prior to the visit.
-If the need arises, list the appliances in use in their home, and estimate the use of each, using the Energy Wheel or other tools.
+If the need arises, list the appliances in use in their home, and estimate the usage of each.
 In many cases you will find that you can account for the usage through these techniques.